Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Case Study

 \section{Case Study}

-In this section, we apply SAPDEMI to a real-world dataset, which is a subset of the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) dataset downloaded from the NASA.
-The CALIPSO reports the monthly mean of temperature in 2017 at $34^{\circ}$N and $110.9418$ meters above earth surface over a uniform spatial grid from $180^{\circ}$W to $180^{\circ}$E with equally spaced $5^{\circ}$ interval.
+In this section, we apply SAPDEMI to a real-world data set that is a subset of the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) data set downloaded from NASA.
+The CALIPSO reports the monthly mean of temperature in 2017 at $34^{\circ}$N and $110.9418$ meters above the Earth's surface over a uniform spatial grid from $180^{\circ}$W to $180^{\circ}$E, with equally spaced $5^{\circ}$ intervals.
+The missing data are handled either by direct imputation or by using the instrument methods \cite{chen2018pseudo, chen2021instrument, chen2019semiparametric, chen2018semiparametric}.

 The identified PDE model ($N = 12, M = 72$), reasonably speaking, is